Phoolan Devi: The tale of a Bandit Queen

 New Delhi, Jan 18: A Kanpur trial Court on Saturday is expected to pronounce its verdict on the Behmai massacre of 20 people in the Behmai village, allegedly by bandit Phoolan Devi, about four decades ago, on the revenge mission of her rape.

-The Court will deliver the judgment against the four surviving accused- Posha, Bhikha, Vishwanath and Shayambabu while Posha is still in jail and rest are out on bail.
+The Court will deliver the judgment against the four surviving accused- Posha, Bhikha, Vishwanath and Shayambabu, while Posha is still in jail and the rest, are out on bail.

 Phoolan Devi was shot dead in 2001 in New Delhi outside her MP bungalow.

 The massacre

-The massacre case of Behmai is about of killing of 20 people of the Behmai village, near Kanpur in Uttar Pradesh.
-The dacoit of the state, Phoolan Devi and her gang carried out the killings as to revenge her alleged rape by two men- Lala Ram and Sri Ram of the Thakur caste, the then dominant of the village.
+The massacre case of Behmai is about the killing of 20 people of the Behmai village, near Kanpur in Uttar Pradesh in 1981.

+The dacoit of the state, Phoolan Devi and her gang carried out the killings as to revenge her alleged rape by two men- Lala Ram and Sri Ram of the Thakur caste, the then-dominant of the village.

 Phoolan Devi raped, murdered accused no more; verdict of 39 years old Behmai massacre today